pranavsindura/cp-resources/ROADMAP.md

 # Roadmap

 All resources are mentioned in **README.md**.

-Will try to log here, in what order the topics are to be learnt.
+Order in which topics are to be learnt.

-C++ oriented.
-If you use any other language, there are definitely similar ideas.

 - Set up a Programming Environment
 - Learn a Language